SvenGroot/Ookii.CommandLine/src/Samples/Subcommand/README.md

 This application uses [source generation](../../../docs/SourceGeneration.md) for both the commands, and for the [`CommandManager`][] to find all commands and arguments at compile time.
 This enables the application to be safely trimmed.
-A publish profile for Visual Studio that trims the application is included so you can try this out, or you can run `dotnet publish --self-contained` in the project's folder.
-This also works for applications without subcommands, even though this is the only sample that demonstrates this.
+You can try this out by running `dotnet publish --self-contained` in the project's folder.
+This also works for applications without subcommands, even though this is the only sample that demonstrates this by setting the `PublishTrimmed` property in the project file.

 When invoked without arguments, a subcommand application prints the list of commands.